Seminar VI: Later Medieval Chronicles and Histories

 1150 and c.
 1450 would stress continuity and diversification rather

-of taking such a strong interest in the affairs of the secular world—at
+of taking such a strong interest in the affairs of the secular world.
+The explanation would seem to

 lie in the drive for a clearer focus on the priorities of the religious

 life that was coming from the new orders.
 They were criticising the Benedictines for, among other vices, taking too

-great an interest in the world, one potential measure of which was their alleged
+great an interest in the world, a measure of which was their alleged

 eagerness to read historical works.